 Three are sentenced after car smashes into home of Doncaster mum of eight

+Sheffield Crown Court: Three sentenced after car smashes into home of South Yorkshire mum-of-eight

-Three men have been sentenced after a car was driven into the home of a Doncaster mum of eight and windows smashed.
+Three men have been sentenced after a car was driven into the home of a South Yorkshire mum-of-eight and windows smashed.

-Caroline Smith , 48, escaped injury but was left shaken by the crash at her home in Market Street, Highfields in November 20.
+Caroline Smith, aged 48, escaped injury but was left shaken by the crash at her home in Market Street, Highfields in Doncaster on November 20.

 Three men have now been sentenced at Sheffield Crown Court in connection with the incident.